Skip to main content

 The operation of the HSMs and the associated administrational roles (Security Officer) are handled by true experts of Securosys.
 Every Security Officer is deeply experienced in HSM operation and has passed a thorough background check.
 The Security-Officer role is strictly activated adhering to the four-eyes principle and an “air-gapped” second factor.

-Compared to other solutions where administration is fully automated, CloudHSM is better protected against cyberattacks on the HSM administration pane.
+Compared to other solutions where administration is fully automated, Securosys CloudHSM is better protected against cyberattacks on the HSM administration pane.
 Special attention has been paid to the segregation of duties in the HSM operation, like customer onboarding, HSM partition configuration, backup/restore, firmware update, etc. They all involve different roles and require up to six eyes to be enabled.

 Backup and Business Continuity